-C. Staff and Budget
+D. Staff and Budget

 The committee concluded that to operate effectively, CJEO will need two staff attorneys initially.
 If it becomes clear additional staff is needed, CJEO may inform the court.
-In addition to staff, CJEO will need a Web site (which could be linked to the judicial branch site) and a toll-free telephone number.
-To underscore CJEO's independence, its Web site and offices should be maintained separately from those of the Supreme Court, CJP, and the Judicial Council, except to the extent that common technological assistance is needed.
+In addition to staff, CJEO will need an e-mail address, a Web site (which could be linked to the judicial branch site), and a toll-free telephone number.
+To underscore CJEO's independence, its e-mail address, Web site, and offices should be maintained separately from those of the Supreme Court, CJP, and the Judicial Council, except to the extent that common technological or other administrative assistance is needed.

-D. Composition and Size
+E. Composition and Size

-An adequate number of members is needed to ensure that CJEO is representative and that it will be able to handle effectively the requests for opinions it receives.
-The committee recommends appointing 12 members, although this number could change depending on whether CJEO decides regularly to issue oral advice and the number of requests and suggestions for opinions it receives.
-As noted above, a formal opinion would require the votes of 8 of the 12 members, or two-thirds of the number of authorized members if CJEO consists of more than 12 members.
-As for informal written opinions or oral advice, the committee believes CJEO should adopt its own rules as to how many votes are needed before it issues an opinion.
+An adequate number of members is needed to ensure that CJEO is representative and will handle effectively the requests for opinions it receives.
+The committee recommends that the court establish a committee of 12 members, to be appointed by the court, although this number might change depending on whether CJEO decides regularly to issue oral advice and the number of requests and suggestions for opinions it receives.
+As noted above, we recommend that a formal written opinion require the votes of 8 of the 12 members, or two-thirds of the number of authorized members if CJEO consists of fewer or more than 12 members.
+As for informal written opinions or oral advice, the committee believes the court should authorize CJEO to adopt its own rules as to how many votes are needed before it issues an opinion or advice.
 The committee recommends, however, that CJEO adopt informal written opinions by majority vote to avoid a situation in which CJEO is unable to offer an opinion because there is no supermajority.

-Regarding composition, the committee agreed all members should be judges, either active or retired.
-Although attorney and lay members may add perspective to CJEO deliberations, the committee concluded that CJEO opinions would garner greater respect and deference if its members were all active or former judges.
-There should be no more than two retired judges appointed to CJEO at any time, but if an active judge member retires while serving a term, that judge should be allowed to complete his or her term.
+Regarding composition, the committee concluded that all members should be judges, either active or retired.
+Two comments suggested lay and attorney members be included on the committee.
+The committee still concludes that, although attorney and lay members may add perspective to CJEO deliberations, CJEO opinions would garner greater respect and deference among the judiciary if its members were all active or former judges.
+There should be no more than a total of4 two retired judges appointed to CJEO at any time, but if an active judge member retires while serving a term, that judge should be allowed to complete his or her term provided he or she does not become an active member of the State Bar or enter into privately compensated dispute resolution activities.

-In appointing judge members, the court should ensure members come from appellate and trial courts as well as urban and rural courts, and that members have a wide range of judicial experience.
-The committee also recommends that one subordinate judicial officer employed full-time by a court be appointed.
-The California Court Commissioners Association has requested that we make this recommendation and has persuasively argued that this is appropriate because commissioners typically deal with traffic, small claims, and domestic relations matters that often give rise to complaints and questions about judicial conduct.
+In appointing judge members, the court should seek to select members from appellate and trial courts and from urban and rural courts.
+Members should have a wide range of judicial experience, and judicial ethics experience would be beneficial.5 The committee also recommends that the court appoint one subordinate judicial officer employed full-time by a court.
+The California Court Commissioners Association requested that we make this recommendation and persuasively argued that such an appointment would be appropriate because commissioners typically deal with traffic, small claims, and domestic relations matters that often give rise to complaints and questions about judicial conduct.
 Moreover, there are differences between certain ethical rules applicable to subordinate judicial officers and judges, including, among others, rules related to gifts and the law of contempt.